qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

    Your server is ready to use.

 ..
-Todo: Document how to configure the server so that people could run it as http://qgis.demo/qgisserver? (which is the kind of syntax most used in this file)
+Todo: Document how to configure the server so that people could run it as http://qgis.demo/qgisserver? (which is the kind of syntax most used in this file).

+..
+Todo: If the above is done, also change the link in the "Serve a project" section.

 Serve a project